varunsv97/bird_marker/readme.txt

 Running the model:

+First run $ python clear_all.py to delete the delete.txt in folders.

 Step 1: Paste the images to be marked in the images folder.
         CAUTION: There are already some test images in the folder, delete them before pasting new images.